define-private-public/PSRayTracing/README.rst

 *****************
-What’s Different?
+What's Different?
 *****************

 Oh, quite a bit.
-This isn’t an exhaustive list though.
+This isn't an exhaustive list though.
 (I forgot to document some stuff along the way, *my bad ¯\\_( ツ )_/¯*)